emberjs/website/source/blog/2018-04-13-ember-3-1-released.md

 Ember.js 3.2 introduces a new feature, the block `let` template helper.
 This helper enables you to introduce bindings in your templates, without having to make them properties of the respective controller or component.

-For example, imagine you want you need to pass the same hash of options to two different different components, you can now do the following:
+For example, imagine you want or need to pass the same hash of options to two different different components, you can now do the following:

 ```hbs
 {{#let (hash theme="fairyfloss" indentation=4) as |options|}}